rengokantai/lljavaconcur2e/README.md

 - All Daemon Threads terminate automatically when all User Threads terminate

 - The JVM itself exits when all User Threads have exited and any remaining Threads are all Daemon Threads.

+#### 04:47
+If launched with no command-line parameters the Main Thread creates a User Thread
+If launched with a command line parameter then it creates a Daemon Thread.